Table of Contents

 Instead, use something like SoundCloud, where you can mark a link as private and share it directly with them; Youtube, where you can set a video as unlisted and send it.

-You have a lot of streaming platforms that allow you to privately share things.
+You have a lot of music streaming platforms that allow you to share music.
 Utilize those as much as possible because submitting things in an attachment is not cool.

 4. Make Your Pitch Short